From revenue and profit margins to average deal size and lead-to-close ratios, 25+ salespeople share the top metrics they are tracking.

 It centralizes all of your next steps and makes sure no lead slips through the cracks”, explains Thorstein Nordby of Nettly.

 Editor’s note: If you’re looking for more ideas to use HubSpot CRM, head over to our guide on HubSpot CRM for sales pipeline management.
-Also, to get better insights into deals and your sales pipelines with HubSpot CRM, use this HubSpot CRM dashboard template.
+Also, to get better insights into your sales reps’ performance, check out this data snack on tracking Close Rate by Sales Rep in HubSpot CRM.

 Zoho CRM is a part of the Zoho suite for businesses and helps sales teams manage their pipeline efficiently and close more deals.